Usually, you have a choice when it comes to finding a winning strategy for investing in stocks. Lately, though, winners have been few and far between.

 Like most value funds, Forester suffered in 2007, as exposure to financials brought losses of around 5%.
 Yet rather than doubling down, as many value funds did, Forester got out and sought better stocks in other sectors.
 That strategy paid off, as many who tried to catch falling knives in Citigroup

-Now the fund owns a group of solid, stable companies that include McDonald's
+Now the fund owns a group of solid, stable companies that include Kraft Foods

 More importantly, unlike most funds, Forester hedged its bets with put options.
-It's that dedication to preserving capital -- despite the additional costs of maintaining portfolio insurance through options -- that explains how the fund is up over 2% this year, compared to losses of 30%-35% for the S&P 500 and the typical value fund.
+It's that dedication to preserving capital -- despite the additional costs of maintaining portfolio insurance through options -- that explains how the fund managed to tread water this year, while typical value funds were falling by 30% or more.

 Capitalizing on the panic

 In addition, Forester wasn't afraid to make changes to its typical investing strategy to respond to extraordinary circumstances.
-Like most funds, Forester tends to hold on to positions for a while.
-But recently, during the panic, the fund has been making more aggressive bets.
+Like most top funds, Forester tends to hold on to positions for a while.

 Should you do this at home?